-- Pu Luong – Pu Luong is in Son La province and is known as being a very high peak and having some very nice rice terrace fields.
+- Pu Luong – Pu Luong is in Son La province and is known for being a very high peak and having some very nice rice terrace fields.
 There are also some nature reserves in the area.

-- An Giang – An Giang Province is in south Vietnam and this area borders Cambodia and Vietnam.
+- An Giang – An Giang Province is in south Vietnam, and this area borders Cambodia and Vietnam.
 This area is flat but has a lot of rice production and rice fields.

 - Mai Chau – Mai Chau is in the Northwest region of Vietnam.
-This area also has a lot of tourism including hill tribes and rice fields.
+This area also has a lot of tourism, including hill tribes and rice fields.

-- Y Ty – Y Ty is located in Lao Cai province and you can find rice fields throughout Ban Xat District.
+- Y Ty – Y Ty is located in Lao Cai province, and you can find rice fields throughout Ban Xat District.